-The Vancouver Chinatown Spring Festival Parade will return for the 42nd year on Sunday, February 22nd, 2015.
+The Chinese New Year Parade will return for the 43rd time on Sunday, February 14th, 2016.
 This signature event of Vancouver's Chinatown will feature lion dances, cultural dance troupes, marching bands, martial arts performances and much more.
 This is an annual cultural extravaganza not to be missed.
 The parade will begin at 11 am.
-The Year of the Ram in the Chinese Lunar calendar will begin on Thursday February 19 in 2015.
+The Year of the Monkey in the Chinese Lunar calendar will begin on Monday February 8th in 2016.
 Come see the sights and hear the sounds of the festivities!

 Highlights of the Parade

 The Chinese New Year Parade celebrates the new year of the Chinese lunar calendar and is a festive event for everyone to enjoy.
 As one of the three largest non-commercial annual parades in Vancouver, the parade features the largest assembly of traditional lion dance teams in Canada with dozens of colourful and energetic lions from various local fraternal and martial arts organizations.
 The parade will feature some seventy entries, bringing over 3,000 participants from various community and cultural groups.
 The multicultural dance troupes represent the diverse segments of our Canadian cultural heritage such as the Vancouver Police Department Motorcycle Drill Team, marching bands and various community groups.
 It is not surprising that the parade draws over 100,000 spectators along the route each year plus many more that will see it through TV coverage.

 The 1.3-km long route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses on Keefer at Abbott.
 See map

 The parade will start at 11 am on Sunday, February 14th, 2016, and will take about two and a half hours to complete.